lucarin91/SR-seminar/slides.md

 ### Implementation
-FlowTap is implemented on OpenStack Icehouse release.
+FlowTap is implemented on **OpenStack Icehouse** release.

-By modifying the virtual routing devices on cloud nodes:
+By modifying the virtual routing devices:

 - the integration bridge (`br-int`) that connects to VMs

 - the tunneling bridge (`br-tun`) that tunnels the VM traffic across cloud nodes.

 ### How it works
-modified `br-int` such that when a packet of the target VM is submitted, it is processed through the following steps according to the FlowTap API:
+The modified `br-int` process each packet at the following:
-1. the flow is compared with the flow syntax;
+1. compare the flow with the flow syntax

-2. if it matches, it is duplicated (if the action is forwarding) or taken as it is (if the action is redirecting);
+2. if it matches, it is duplicated or taken as it is

-3. its destination MAC address is rewritten to be the MAC of the security VM;
+3. its destination MAC address is rewritten to the security VM MAC

-4. it is resubmitted to either a local port on `br-int` if the security VM is on the same cloud node, or to the `br-tun` for tunneling.
+4. it is resubmitted to the `br-int` if the security VM is on the same node, or to the `br-tun` for tunneling.

-### Evalutation
+## Evalutation
 ![setup](img/setup.png)
 <small>